ll-SaraRoss-ll/preschool-webapp/README.md

+Here’s the **entire** `README.md` with all the markdown syntax at the top‐level (no enclosing code fences), so GitHub will render every section in the same default Markdown font:

 ```markdown
 # Preschool Student Management Web App

 This is a web-based API for managing preschool student records, announcements, and parent-teacher communication.
 It uses Express, Mongoose, and MongoDB Atlas to provide a full-stack backend service.